kowaalski/kowaalski/README.md

 ## 🌱 About Me
 I am driven by a deep curiosity for technology and its endless possibilities.
 Always striving to expand my knowledge and skill set, I am enthusiastic about learning new concepts and applying them in practical ways.
 My dedication and hard work have been instrumental in my academic journey.

-## 🚀 Working at Helops
+## 🚀 Working at Full On Net
-I am currently working as a DevOps Engineer at Helops, where I play a crucial role in ensuring smooth and efficient software development and deployment processes.
+I am currently working as a DevOps Engineer at Full On Net, where I play a crucial role in ensuring smooth and efficient software development and deployment processes.
 Collaborating with development and operations teams, I focus on automating processes, implementing continuous delivery practices, and enhancing infrastructure for optimal software delivery.

 ## 📫 Contact Me
 Feel free to reach out to me through the following channels: